-Mr. Matthews became Chairman of the Board and Chief Executive Officer on July 1, 1998.
-With the retirement of Mr. Bryan, Mr. Matthews also assumed the responsibilities of President.
-His compensation and benefits were negotiated prior to his joining the Company, and reflect his thirty years of significant experience and leadership in the diversified energy industry, including serving as president of a large energy concern with worldwide operations.
-Having conducted an exhaustive nine-month search for a new CEO, the Board was confident that Mr. Matthews had the background, skills, global and national experience, and senior leadership ability critical to the future success of the Company.
-Based on those factors, as well as Mr. Matthews' total compensation and benefits package with his previous firm, the Committee determined (and the full Board concurred) that a comparable compensation package was necessary and appropriate to recruit Mr. Matthews to the Company.
-Mr. Matthews' annual base salary effective July 1, 1998 was set at \$750,000.
-Under the terms of an employment agreement executed by the Company and Mr. Matthews, he also received certain other cash, non-cash, and stock-based compensation, as set forth in the Summary Compensation Table and as described in this Proxy Statement under "Employment Agreement--T. M. Matthews.'
+Mr. Matthews has been Chairman of the Board, President and Chief Executive Officer since 1998.
+His compensation and benefits were negotiated prior to his joining the Company, and reflect his over thirty years of significant experience and leadership in the diversified energy industry, including serving as president of a large energy concern with worldwide operations.
+Mr. Matthews has the background, skills, global and national experience, and senior leadership ability critical to the future success of the Company.
+Mr. Matthews' annual base salary effective July 1, 1998 was set at \$750,000, and it has not been adjusted since that time.
+Under his employment agreement, he received a guaranteed cash payment (referred to as a "bonus") of \$300,000, as set forth in the Summary Compensation Table.